MA in CHS: School Counseling

 The Department of Counseling and Human Services offers the Master’s degree in Counseling and Human Services with an emphasis in School Counseling.
 The School Counselor training program meets the licensure requirements of the Colorado Department of Education (CDE) and is accredited by CACREP based on national standards for the preparation of school counselors.
 In accordance with these standards, the school counselor program requires the completion of a 60 semester hour degree program.
 School Counselor students will complete the same foundational coursework as the Clinical Mental Health Counselor students and may be eligible for licensure as a Colorado Licensed Professional Counselor (LPC).

-MA in CHS: Counseling and Leadership Program (Air Force Officer Command)
+MA in CHS: Counseling and Leadership Program (Air Officer Commanding Cohort)

 The Counseling and Leadership master's degree program is a one-year, comprehensive curriculum for developing selected Majors for the important responsibility of air officer commanding or leading a cadet squadron at the US Air Force Academy.
 This training program was piloted in 1999, formalized in 2003 and is a sustained collaboration between the Department of Counseling and Human Services and the United States Air Force Academy.